Home Selling Tips

 Florida documentary stamp tax (doc stamps)

 Florida charges documentary stamp taxes on all real estate transfers.
-The rate is $0.70 per $100 of the sale price — paid by the seller in most Florida counties.
-On a $500,000 sale, that's $3,500.
+The rate is $0.70 per $100 of the sale price, paid by the seller in most Florida counties.
+On a $500,000 sale, that comes to $3,500.
 In Miami-Dade County, the rate is $0.60 per $100 on the deed plus a surtax, which typically results in a similar total.

 This is a cost many sellers forget to budget for until they see the closing disclosure.